-What are the leading indicators?
-What’s happening with the MQLs and SQLs?
+Pull the levers that drive your lagging indicators by identifying the right leading indicators.
+What’s happening with the MQLs and SQLs that feed your new logo selling efforts?
 How many inquiries are rising to the top of the funnel?
 What are the conversion rates?
 Review the number of leads handed off by vertical, deal size or ideal customer.
 Are those metrics encouraging?

 On the lagging indicator side, what did you close?
 Did you reach your revenue goals?
 Where are you on the late-stage deals?
 Did you get the big deal you had in your sights?